World Is A Classroom Essay Contest

 No purchase or payment of any kind is necessary to enter or win this contest.
 Only one entry is allowed per person.

-The 2018 application period will open Febuary 1 - May 15, 2018.
-The winning essays will be notified by June 25, 2018.
+The 2021 application period will open February 8 - April 30, 2021.
+The winning essays will be notified the week of June 7, 2021.